vccolombo/vccolombo.github.io/index.md

 # About me

-I'm currently a 5th-year computer engineering student at the Federal University of São Carlos.
+I'm currently a 5th-year computer engineering student at the Federal University of São Carlos, Brazil.

 You can check my projects on the [projects page](/projects/).